 Business Purpose: Please explicitly state the "Business Purpose" or reason for participating in the conference.
 The Travel Department will return the form to you if the Business Purpose is stated as "attended" or "participated" in the ANR Statewide Conference.
 Example is below:

 "To attend the 2023 UC ANR Statewide Conference to connect with colleagues from across the state about shared challenges, concerns, opportunities and solutions."

 Lodging for those within 40 miles of hotel

-However, if your home or headquarters is within 40 miles and you are reimbursed for lodging or meals (purchased on own), those amounts will be reported to the IRS as taxable income.
+If your home or assigned workplace is within 40 miles of the Doubletree Fresno, and you are reimbursed for lodging or meals (purchased on own), those amounts will be reported to the IRS as taxable income.